tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

 ## 4.1 Information elements expected at MIDS level 0

-The information elements expected to be present in digital specimen data published at MIDS level 0 are listed in Table 3.
+The information elements expected to be present in digital specimen data published at MIDS level 0 are listed in Table 1 below.
 The terms being developed for the information elements can be found in the TDWG MIDS GitHub site under [MIDS-0](https://github.com/tdwg/mids/issues?q=is%3Aissue+is%3Aopen+label%3AMIDS-0).

 **Table 1: MIDS Level 0: Expected elements, mappings and recommendations for a bare record**